Updated in May 22, 2020. Updates to Moodle Visual customization coverage come courtesy of Edwiser.

 - Work on a local or test version of your Moodle site, never on production site directly.

 - Set up GitLab, GitHub or a similar version control tool, to keep track of your changes, be able to reverse course if necessary; send to production, and enable auditing and collaboration down the line if necessary.
-You may need a Git cheatsheet.

 If you don’t have the experience, fear not.
 We are not discouraging you from tweaking your Moodle.
 The opposite is true.
 We have stressed before how CSS is an ideal introduction into programming syntax for educators.
 Furthermore, Moodle offers some advice on creating your own custom theme from the ground up.